caosbad/versusweb/README.md

 ## Env Variables

-Set the following env variables for production
+Set the following env variables for production:

 - ENV - set to production
 - ACCESS_NODE